sbustelo/AI-DevTools/AI-Perkele-Protocol/README.md

 I asked Gemini to weaponize its own psychology.
 I asked it to help me create a Master Prompt designed to saturate its context window with a clear signal: **This is not a chat.
 This is engineering.**

 ### Usage
-If you want the AI to actually follow your instructions and stop truncating your code, copy & paste the contents of **PERKELE-PROTOCOL.md** into the system prompt (or at the very start of your chat session).
+If you want the AI to actually follow your instructions and stop truncating your code, copy & paste the contents of **PERKELE-PROTOCOL.txt** into the system prompt (or at the very start of your chat session).

 ## Why this works
 This isn't about being cruel to a machine that has no feelings.
 It is about **signal-to-noise ratio**.